BjornFJohansson/ypkpathway/README.rst

 The report will include:

-* The sequence of the final pathway
+* The sequence of the final pathway.
-* Sequences of all generated intermediate vectors
+* Sequences of all generated intermediate vectors.
-* All PCR primers needed for the amplification of pathway components
+* All PCR primers needed for the amplification of pathway components.
-* Diagnostic PCR product fragment lengths indicating correct and incorrect clonings
+* Diagnostic PCR product fragment lengths indicating correct and incorrect clonings.

 NEWS